-Prerequisite: Strength and Conditioning I This course reinforces the concepts taught in Strength and Conditioning I to strengthen students' working knowledge of the weight room.
-Students will be able to identify all forms of weight training, muscle groups, muscle articulation, and they will determine body composition and daily caloric intake.
-Building on their knowledge of nutrition and cardiorespiratory fitness, students will be required to design a nutritional and cardio respiratory workout plan.
+Prerequisite: Strength and Conditioning I

+This course reinforces the concepts taught in Strength and Conditioning I to expand upon student's cognitive knowledge of the fitness room.
+Students will be able to identify all forms of weight training, muscle groups, and muscle articulation.
+Students will determine body composition and discuss daily caloric intake while in a strength and conditioning program.
+Building on their knowledge of nutrition and cardiorespiratory fitness, students will be required to design a nutritional and

-7014 Strength and Conditioning III Grades 11, 12
+Strength and Conditioning III